gdiya2004/EverVice/READme.md

-# 🚀 EverVice – Service Marketplace Platform
+# 🚀 ServEase – Service Marketplace Platform

 EverVice is a full-stack service marketplace where users can discover and book services, vendors can offer services, and admins manage approvals and bookings.